The Ultimate Fighter: Team Edgar vs. Team Penn Finale: Predictions & Analysis

 A few statistical edges stand out.
 Martins throws significantly more leather — a 2.3 sig. strike per minute gap.
 Martins is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Puig has tighter striking defense, making opponents miss more often.

 The Pick: Adriano Martins over Juan Manuel Puig.
-The model is firm on this one: Martins at 76%.
+We're leaning Martins here at 71%, a solid but not overwhelming edge.

 Patrick Walsh vs Daniel Spohn